Welcome to The Family Reader!

 This is the third book I've seen by Christopher Aslan and I already can't wait to see what he comes up with next.
 I think we are looking at another legendary children's author, to sit high with the likes of Dr. Seuss, Eric Carle and Sandra Boynton (just to name a few of our household favorites).

-If you are interested in purchasing Dude by Christopher Aslan, visit the publisher and you can make a purchase from their site: www.benjaminbrownbooks.com/dude.php
+If you are interested in purchasing Dude by Christopher Aslan, visit Dude on Amazon.com to purchase your copy today!

 Tuesday, September 15, 2009